Mat-thieu/Framework-JS/README.md

 #Framework JS

 Simple boilerplate for a javascript framework, includes a feature rich router, built in template loader and a templating engine.
-It should be easy to get started, there's less than a hundred lines of code and it's not super advanced.
+It should be easy to get started, there's about a hundred lines of code and it's not super advanced.

 ## Usage